Relationships Are Revolutionary

 LA retreat Fellows meet in person in Los Angeles for a facilitated week of sharing stories, identifying potential collaborations, and building the foundation for deeper connections and relationships.

-Fellowship year Throughout the year, Fellows continue to deepen the connections with each other and alums through monthly calls, weekly emails, learning groups and local, in-person meet-ups.
+During the year Throughout the year, Fellows continue to deepen the connections with each other and alums through monthly calls, weekly emails, learning groups and local, in-person meet-ups.
 Fellows also meet with coaches and external experts who can support their work.

 Fall retreat At the fall retreat, alumni join the current cohort to mix and mingle, participate in peer-led sessions, and meet people working in the local community.

-Alumni network As the first year of the Fellowship draws to a close, Fellows are welcomed into the alumni network, and, through ongoing engagement, have access to benefits ranging from coaching to conference panels to Q&A sessions with funders and experts.
+Alumni network As the first year of the Fellowship draws to a close, Fellows are welcomed into the alumni network, and through ongoing engagement, have access to benefits ranging from coaching to conference panels to Q&A sessions with funders and experts.

 Our North Star